 Once you've done this, run python manage.py migrate to install the model used by the default setup.
+Note, in order for the templates to properly work, the registration app must appear above django.contrib.admin.

 1.2.2 Setting up URLs